Roles and Lanes Guide LoL - How to play better in League of Legends

 Many middle lane champions choose to go mid because it's the shortest lane and minions appear faster than in other lanes.
 Mid laners need their power spikes early in order to dominate the game.
 In theory in mid, you level up and farm up the fastest way.

 Top lane is also a solo lane, but champions in the top don't need early power spikes.
 They can usually take their time to scale and beef up or dominate enemy laner.
-They also must be prepared for more independency and kind of self-reliance.
+They also must be prepared for more independence and a kind of self-reliance.
 Mid lane is more about avoiding or outplaying ganks.
 Top, on the other hand, is more about surviving.

 In particularly bad matchups you can lane swap.
 There is absolutely no reason why Yasuo couldn't go mid and Ryze top if they are counter-picked.